PaganSquare

 One way to connect with an ancient culture like the Minoans is to learn about their daily life: what they did for a living, what their houses looked like, and especially what they ate.
 Food is a powerful way to connect with other cultures, and that includes those of the ancient world.

 A while back I wrote about how the Minoans cooked - what their kitchens and cookpots were like, how they used braziers or outdoor cookfires instead of hearths.
 Today I'm going to talk about what they cooked.
-Most of this information comes from an appendix in my book Labrys and Horns.
+Much of this information comes from an appendix in my book Labrys and Horns.

 ...